-In addition to performing, Christine takes leadership in various art organizations and serves as Artistic Director of the Anchorage Chamber Music Festival, Education Director at the Innsbrook Institute Summer Festival and Academy, and Vice President of the Anchorage Fine Arts Society, a non-profit organization in Anchorage, Alaska.
+In addition to performing, Christine takes leadership in various art organizations and serves as Artistic Director of the Anchorage Chamber Music Festival and President of the Anchorage Fine Arts Society, a non-profit organization in Anchorage, Alaska.
+She was Co-Education Director at the Innsbrook Institute Summer Music Academy from 2016–2019.

 Koinonia Trio has received numerous awards including 1st place for the American Prize and 1st Prize in the Briggs Chamber Music Competition.
 Christine was the winner of the University of Michigan concerto competition and has won awards in the Hannoversche Börse der Musiktalente Competition with Das Hammerstein Trio, Marguerite Downey Piano Competition, Alaska MTNA Piano/Violin Performance Competition, among others.
 In 2012, Christine was selected as the winner of the Young Alaskan Artist Award and Scholarship and presented a recital with YAA director, Juliana Osinchuk.

 Christine grew up in a musical family and began studying violin at the age of five and piano at the age of ten.
 Her childhood principal teachers were Beverly Beheim for violin and Rumi Smith for piano.
 Christine made her international debut when she was 10 years old at the Talent Education Research Institute’s Suzuki Summer School in Matsumoto, Japan.